Large commercial vehicles are common on most highways. Due to their size, 18-wheel trucks have special handling needs.

 When driving on the road with 18-wheelers, you need to pay attention to the signals from the truck drivers.
 Tractor trailers require a wide turn radius when turning right or left, so you want to take care if you see one signal to turn.
 You must allow the truck the proper space and time to complete the turn.

 Tractor trailers are larger and heavier than any automobile.
-Drivers of four-wheel cars should avoid an accident with an 18-wheeler.
+Drivers of four-wheel cars should avoid an accident with an 18-wheeler and if you happen to find yourself in a crash, call out trucking accident attorneys today. .